Claude de Savoie: Reign of Henri II

-Reign of Francis II
+Reign of François II

 Around this time dispute arose between the Protestant Antoine de Mauvans and the Parlement of Aix, Tende tried to mediate the dispute, as he had attempted at Mérindol, however Mauvans would be assassinated.
 Paulon de Mauvans swore vengeance for the killing of his brother, and began a campaign of terror across the countryside.
 Tende, urged to confront him by the court and local grandees, raised an army of 5000, and advanced on the rebellious noble.
 Finding him in his stronghold, Tende's instinct to negotiate arose, and he successfully convinced Mauvans that his conscience would not be infringed if he would disband his army and retire to a private life.
 He was able to inform Guise in November that 'everything is quiet in Provence.

 Reign of Charles IX

 Breakdown of order

-The quiet would however be a temporary illusion, shattered by the death of Francis II in December.
+The quiet would however be a temporary illusion, shattered by the death of François II in December.
 Tende was attacked by the court for his soft approach to dealing with heresy.
 In particular Catherine wrote to him noting his failure to deal with the violence in Aix and urging him to make an example of those who cause disorder.
 Tende attempted to work with the Parlement of Aix to avoid a massacre of the towns Protestant population, but they were uninterested in acting against the perpetrators.
 The governor of Aix, Flassans led a vigilante organisation of militant Catholics that attacked Protestants.
 Tende worked with de Crussol in his opposition to Flassans.